 Sardinhas Assadas (grilled sardines)

-Sardines are an iconic dish in Lisbon, reflecting the city’s maritime traditions and its proximity to the Atlantic Ocean.
+Sardines are an iconic dish in Lisbon, reflecting the city’s maritime traditions and its proximity to the Atlantic ocean.
 Freshly grilled sardines go down especially well during Lisbon’s popular Santo António Festival (or the Festas de Lisboa) in June.
-These are typically seasoned with sea salt and olive oil, then grilled over an open flame to be served immediately by street vendors or at local restaurants.
-If you’re visiting Lisbon in winter then you could pick up a few tins of sardines instead.
-These are often elaborately decorated and make a perfect gift for friends or family – because nothing says “I missed you” like fish.
-You can also visit to the ‘Mercado da Ribeira’ (Time Out Market) to soak up more sardiney sights and smells, hmmm.
+The little fish are typically seasoned with sea salt and olive oil, then grilled over an open flame to be served immediately by street vendors or at local restaurants.

 Frango Peri Peri (chicken piri piri)

 Frango means chicken.
 “Peri Peri” is a type of chili pepper.
 Frango Peri Peri together is a dish of grilled marinated chicken pieces, using a sauce made with Peri Peri chili peppers, garlic, olive oil, lemon juice, and various spices.
-Peri Peri chicken, also known as Piri Piri, is a popular dish in Portugal and its African colonies, Angola and Mozambique.
-In Lisbon, Frango Peri Peri is usually served with rice, fries, grilled vegetables, or a salad.
-The popularity of Frango Peri Peri has extended way beyond its Portuguese and African origins, and thanks to Nando’s Peri Peri chicken can now be found on many high streets across Europe, but of course the real thing in Lisbon is far superior.
+Peri Peri chicken, also known as Piri Piri, is a popular dish in Portugal and especially its African colonies, Angola and Mozambique.

 Feijoada